Sbagni/leaflet-challenge/README.md

 **Leaflet Challenge**

-Welcome to the United States Geological Survey, or USGS for short!
 The USGS is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment;
-and the impacts of climate and land-use.Their scientists develop new methods and tools to supply timely, relevant, and useful information about the Earth and its processes.
+and the impacts of climate and land-use.
 A sample screenshot of the data:

 ![image data](https://github.com/Sbagni/leaflet-challenge/blob/master/3-Data.png)

-The USGS  collects a massive amount of data all over the world each day.This project was to visualise their earthquake data.
+The USGS  collects a massive amount of data all over the world each day.This aim of this project was to visualise their earthquake data.

 ![Image earthsat](https://github.com/Sbagni/leaflet-challenge/blob/master/earthquake_satellite.png)